Kit and Hardware Guide#

 Tetrix (metric and imperial) is probably the simplest system to work with, but its part selection is limited, and the use of 4.7mm shaft with set screws is inferior to clamping hubs used in other systems.

 Actobotics (imperial) is similar to goBILDA, being made by the same company.
+As of June 2023 it is being discontinued.
 It has always been a solid option with reliable parts.
 For most FTC teams, goBILDA would probably be a better choice as it is more flexible and compatible, unless you already have a large stock of Actobotics parts.